joe-warren/cad-talk/Presentation.md

 FreeCAD is a graphical CAD tool, built using OpenCascade as a CAD kernel.

-Development on FreeCAD started in 2001, not long after OpenCascade was opensourced.
+Development on FreeCAD started in 2001, not long after OpenCascade was open-sourced.

 FreeCAD's used by, amongst other people, the European Space Agency.
 :::